 The attic fan is 14″ in size and is made of Aluminium.
 Aluminum is light in weight, which is perfect for low powered fans, and it is resistant to corrosion.

-The iLiving solar attic fan comes with a DC motor which is capable of running at variable speeds.
+The iLiving solar attic fan comes with a DC motor that is capable of running at variable speeds.
 It can also be connected to an AC supply through an optional ON/OFF switch accessory.
 This means you can run the fan even at night.

 This unit comes with a manufacturer warranty of 15-years.